abdsfw/sahab/README.md

 ### auth screens

-in auth there is login , otp , register screens.
+in auth there is login , otp , register screens. at first you should enter your phone number then confirm it with otp , finally you should enter your name and email to register.

 <div>
   <img src = "https://github.com/abdsfw/sahab/blob/main/assets/photo/login.jpg" , width = 200>